darrynten/clarifai-php/README.md

 [Clarifai API](https://developer.clarifai.com/docs/) client for PHP

+This is a fully unit tested unofficial PHP client for Clarifai

 > Clarifai is an artificial intelligence company that excels in visual recognition, solving real-world problems for businesses and developers alike.

-This is an unofficial PHP client for Clarifai

 ## Basic use